Quantum-Accelerators/quacc/docs/dev/contributing.md

 2. Address any relevant style issues raised by the "Deepsource: Python," if present.

-3. All Python code should be formatted with [isort](https://github.com/PyCQA/isort) and then [black](https://github.com/psf/black), although this will be corrected automatically when merged.
+3. All Python code should be formatted with [isort](https://github.com/PyCQA/isort), [black](https://github.com/psf/black), and [ruff](https://github.com/astral-sh/ruff), although this will be corrected automatically when merged.

 ## Unit Tests